Airbus A340: A340-500

 The A340-500IGW (Increased Gross Weight) version has a range of 17000 km and a MTOW of 380 t and first flew on 13 October 2006.
 It uses the strengthened structure and enlarged fuel capacity of the A340-600.
 The certification aircraft, a de-rated A340-541 model, became the first delivery to Thai Airways International, on 11 April 2007.
 Nigerian airline Arik Air received a pair of A340-542s in November 2008, using the type to launch two new routes immediately Lagos–London Heathrow and Lagos–Johannesburg; a non-stop Lagos–New York route began in January 2010.
 The A340-500IGW is powered by four 250 kN thrust Rolls-Royce Trent 556 turbofans.

-The A340-500 proved to be unpopular with customers.
-This was primarily attributed to its perceived inefficiency, as it carried a relatively low number of passengers while still retaining most of the heavy structural elements of its larger sibling, the A340-600, from which it was derived.
+The A340-500 proved to be unpopular with customers, with no airlines from Western Europe nor North America purchasing the type although some airlines leased the -500 for seasonal or ad hoc long haul operations.
+This was primarily attributed to its inefficiency in achieving its extreme range, retaining most of the heavy structural elements of its larger sibling from which it was derived, the A340-600, with the -500 having an increased fuel capacity and carrying considerably fewer passengers in a shorter fuselage.
 Furthermore, operating in the specialized ultra long-haul market proved challenging, given the substantial fuel load required for such extended flights, making it a segment where profitability was hard to achieve.
+The A340-500's specialization for flights ranging from 15 to 18 hours limited its daily utilisation, compared to its direct rival Boeing 777-200LR which was more versatile in its deployment as a twinjet.

 As of May 2025, there are no longer any commercial A340-500 in service.
 The remaining A340-500 are currently operating private service or as government planes, such as Las Vegas Sands and Qatar Amiri Flight.

 A340-600

 The A340-600 has five doors per side, as seen here on a since-retired Iberia aircraft.

 Designed to replace early-generation Boeing 747-200/300 airliners, the A340-600 can carry 379 passengers in a three-class cabin layout for 13900 km.
 It provides a passenger capacity similar to a 747 but with 25 per cent more cargo volume and lower trip and seat costs.
 The first flight of the A340-600 was made on 23 April 2001.
 Virgin Atlantic began commercial services in August 2002.
-The variant's main competitor is the 777-300ER.
-The A340-600 was replaced by the A350-1000.